 - ACT Practice Test 2005-06

-Note: If you buy the third edition of the ACT Red Book, you'll have access to five more official ACT practice tests, but this is obviously not free (around $30 on Amazon).
-You can also buy the more recent 2017-18 edition of the ACT Red Book, but this one only includes three practice tests whose questions often overlap with those in the practice tests above.
+Note: If you buy the Official ACT Prep Guide 2019-2020, you'll have access to five more official ACT practice tests, but this is obviously not free (around $17 on Amazon).
+You can also buy the newly-released Official Beginner's Guide for ACT which has a new practice ACT and a (shortened) practice PreACT.
+It costs about $23 on Amazon.

 Free Official ACT Math Practice